namick/obfuscate_id/README.md

 ## Customization

-If you want your obfuscated ids to be different than some other website using the same plugin, you can throw a random number (spin) at obfuscate_id to make it hash out unique ids.
+If you want your obfuscated ids to be different than some other website using the same plugin, you can throw a random number (spin) at obfuscate_id to make it hash out unique ids for your app.

     class Post < ActiveRecord::Base
       obfuscate_id :spin => 89238723
     end

+This is also useful for making different models in the same app have different obfuscated ids.

+## How it works

+ObfuscateId pairs each number, from 0 to 9999999999, with one and only one number in that same range.
+That other number is paired back to the first.
+This is an example of a minimal perfect hash function.
+Within a set of one Billion numbers, it simply maps every number to a different 10 digit number, and back again.

+ObfuscateId switches the plain record id to the obfuscated id in the models `to_param` method.

+It then augments Active Record's `find` method on models that have have been initiated with the `obfuscate_id` method to quickly reverse this obfuscated id back to the plain id before building the database query.
+This means no migrations or changes to the database.

+## Limitations

+* This is not security.
+ObfuscateId was created to lightly mask record id numbers for the casual user.
+If you need to really secure your database ids (hint, you probably don't), you need to use real encryption like AES.
+* Works for up to a Billion database records.
+ObfuscateId simply maps every integer below one Billion to some other number below one Billion.
+* To properly generate obfuscated urls, make sure you trigger the model's `to_param` method by passing in the whole object rather than just the id like this: `post_path(@post)` rather than `post_path(@post.id)`.
+* Rails uses the real id rather than `to_param` in some places.
+A simple view-source on a form will often show the real id although this can be avoided by taking certain precautions.